unhcr-mauritania/model/README.md

 # Modeling Assistance Prioritisation

 This project allows to run an assistance targeting categorisation.
+Elements from this script were insipired by a [Microsoft tutorial](https://github.com/Microsoft/SQL-Server-R-Services-Samples/blob/master/PredictiveMaintenance/R/02c-multi-classification-modeling.R)

 The different categories were defined based on the profiling study (**Who?**) and the result of the strategic discussion on targeting (**What?**) and allow to address the question on **How** assistance will be delivered.